Ethiopian Coffee History

 Ethiopian Coffee Production

-Green bean specialty coffee being weighed and packed for export.
+Green bean specialty coffee is being weighed and packed for export.
+Green coffee beans sourced from Ethiopia

-The quality of Ethiopian Coffee
+The Quality of Ethiopian Coffee Beans

-The Ethiopian government takes the quality of Coffee production very seriously because exporting poor-quality Coffee affects its reputation.
+Ethiopian coffee export authorities take the quality of Coffee production very seriously because exporting poor-quality Coffee affects its reputation.
 Therefore, specific standards and certifications are established on coffee farms exporting coffee beans.
-Get more insight on quality and Ethiopian coffee profiles at the pack tester blog.

 Ethiopian Coffee Processing Methods